NextronicHub/ProtoOne-/Hardware/README.md

-#  Nextronic ProtoOne Design Files++++
+#  Nextronic ProtoOne+ Design Files

-fThe .sch and .brd files are Eagle CAD schematic and PCB design files from Nextronic.
+The .sch and .brd files are Eagle CAD schematic and PCB design files from Nextronic.
 Eagle PCB Design | Schematic Editor, Layout Editor & Autorouter can be found at http://www.autodesk.com/products/eagle.